What is File Server? Examples, Types, Features, Benefits & Working

 What are the different types of file server?

-File server is classified into two categories like as Dedicated and Non-Dedicated file server.
-Dedicated server is designed only for use as the File server, along with their workstation attached for reading or writing files as well as database.
-Non-dedicated server is designed for use as multipurpose like as file server and database server.
+File server has two categories like as Dedicated and Non-Dedicated file server.
+Dedicated server only works as the File server, along with their workstation attached for reading or writing files as well as database.
+Non-dedicated server usually acts as multipurpose like as file server and database server.

 What is file server example?

-File server is usually used in several areas, for examples small scale organizations, schools, and home network as well.
-We can configure of file server with several methods; for example all computers can be accessed over the LAN network.
+File server is most helpful in several areas, like as small scale organizations, schools, and home network as well.

 What are the advantages and disadvantages of a file server?